-Our recipe makes a very reliable go-to recipes, thus creates a suitable companion to any recipes of any kind.
+Our recipe makes a very reliable go-to recipe, thus creating a suitable companion to any recipe of any kind.
 From a long list, we cut your options into three recipes that are perfect with our star pasta recipes.

 - Fried Chicken - No matter how fast-food restaurants have made pasta-fried chicken tandem so overrated, they never go out of style!
 The simplicity of the pasta goes well with the salty and crunchy fried chicken.

 - Lumpiang Shanghai - Thinking about what to serve with your creamy pasta for the next family dinner?
 These spring rolls will never disappoint.
 The minced vegetables and meaty goodness of these mini bites make a great side companion to our featured recipes.

 - Garlic bread - Well yes, it is the official pasta bread.
 The nutty taste of garlic bread is suitable for the creaminess of the recipes.

 - Sunny-side-up bread - This filling toast plus creamy pasta is equal to the best brunch item ever!
 Take note to pair this one with a cream-based sauce as you don’t want to be fed up with eggs.

 Home cooking is the new IN (literally and figuratively)!
 Thus, learning how to cook is truly a major life skill.
 So when get-togethers or celebrations will be coming up and when you just feel like having this comfort food by yourself, at least you now know to make the carbonara on your own!